fretboardfreak/gridrealm/src/docs/dev/devstack.rst

 For example a type of request the client might send is "For player X with encrypted session ID Y, please send me details about the map".
-The API Server then verifies the login and session IDs with the `Game Engine`_ and calls a routine to lookup and send back info on the map assets that the client needs to load from the `Asset Server`_ in order to respond to the user.
+The API Server then verifies the login and session IDs with the `Game Engine`_ and calls a routine to lookup and send back info on the map assets that the client needs in order to respond to the user.

 The API Server will be written in Python 3 using `Flask
 <http://flask.pocoo.org>`_ to perform the RESTfull communication.